Credit Control Procedures

 3. Setting Credit Limits

 Establish appropriate credit limits for each customer based on their credit history, financial stability, and business relationship.
-A credit limit will help reduce the credit risk.
+A credit limit helps reduce credit risk.

 3 Credit Control – Invoices and Payment Terms

-Always state clearly on sales invoices the agreed payment terms and payment date.
-If your customer has quoted a purchase order number, ensure it is included, or it might be returned unpaid.
+Always clearly state the agreed-upon payment terms and payment date on sales invoices.
+If your customer has provided a purchase order number, ensure it is included; otherwise, it may be returned unpaid.

 Before sending any invoices, ensure they are correct.
 If an invoice has an incorrect amount or details, the customer may reject it.
 Check the address it is sent to; it may be a postal or email address.